 Planning letters should include:

-• A synopsis of no more than five pages for the proposed research project (not including references, CV’s or cost estimates), including a rationale, questions and/or hypotheses to be addressed, the methods to be used, and anticipated results.
-This should be comparable to an executive summary of a full proposal, and a description of the role of each investigator should also be included in the five-page summary.
+- A synopsis of no more than ten pages for the proposed research project (not including references, CV’s or cost estimates), including a rationale, questions and/or hypotheses to be addressed, the methods to be used and anticipated results.
+This should be comparable to an executive summary of a full proposal, and a short description of the role of each investigator should be included in this summary.

-• Investigators should focus on what is new, groundbreaking or potentially transformative about the proposed research.
-At this juncture, investigators are not required to address the relevance of the proposed research to the Navy.
+- Investigators should focus on what is new, groundbreaking or potentially transformative about the proposed research.
+For extramural Basic and early Applied Research, investigators are not required to address the relevance of the proposed research to the Navy in detail.

-• Up to one page of relevant references to the literature.
+- Up to one page of relevant references from the literature.

 Planning letter files for core program support should use this naming convention: LASTNAME_322MM_CORE_FYXX.